-1st Validation Technique: Best Approach Method.
+Validation Technique: Best Approach Method.
 This method incorporates “Content” and “Criterion-related” validity assessment.
-Best Approach was used during the development of the Personality Questionnaire to ensure that we were starting with a good basic indicator.
-We were assured of content validity by ensuring that the creator of the Personality Questionnaire was an expert on psychological type, and on determining which behaviors were attributed to which personality functions and attitudes.
+Best Approach was used during the development of the Personality Questionnaire to ensure that we were starting from a good place.
+We satisfied this requirement primarily by ensuring that the primary creator of the Personality Questionnaire was highly educated with a thorough understanding of Psychological Type, and that this understanding was verifiable by other known experts in the field.

-3rd Validation Technique: Averages Method.
-We used this method to validate the individual questions that make up the Personality Questionnaire, and to check how closely the overall results lined up with what we know about Psychological Type distribution in the general population.
-This was used periodically throughout the implementation and revision of the questionnaire, and was our primary validation tool.
+Validation Technique: Averages Method.
+We used the Averages method extensively to validate the individual questions that make up the Personality Questionnaire, and to check how closely the overall results lined up with what we know about Psychological Type distribution in the general population.
+This was used during the original implementation and all revisions of the questionnaire, and was our primary validation tool.

-For this method, we checked that answers to specific questions fell within ten percentage points of expected norms.
 Expected norms of the general population are as follows:60% Extraverted, 40% Introverted, 75% Sensing, 25% Intuitive, 50% Thinking, 50% Feeling, 50% Judging, 50% Perceiving.
 Using 5000 questionnaire results, we checked that each question rendered results within 10% points of these expected norms.
-If the question did not meet these standards, it was revised and re-tested until it did.